RealAngeleno/futaba-eki/README.md

 The name 双葉駅 (commonly romanized as futaba-eki) is a reference to futaba station.
 The name itself was chosen due to futallaby's history with 1chan.net.

-(the rest is still straight from fikaba)
+(the rest of this README is still straight from fikaba)

 ## Features
 * Valid HTML5